TWO PATHS DIVERGED IN A YELLOW WOOD... |

 EXTREME BULLISHNESS

-only rarely - and the results ain't pretty
+Large speculators have piled in like this only rarely - and the results ain't pretty |

 Below are the two previous peaks in trader euphoria shown above - January 1996 and February 2008 - in slightly closer detail.
 The peak in price was not immediate, but was a bell-ringing top when it finally showed.
 Both occured within three months of the inital signal (the current extreme was hit one month ago).
 And both turning points followed a long term low in the US dollar.

-The only piece required to complete the puzzle is
+The only piece required to complete the puzzle is a low in the US dollar (blue) |

 GOLD AND SILVER IN LA-LA LAND

 As mentioned in several previous posts, the precious metals have entered proper bubble territory and the only question worth answering is when they pop.
-Sure, we don't want to exit early and miss all the fun but nor would it be smart to stay at this particular high-stakes party a moment too long
+Sure, we don't want to exit early and miss all the fun but nor would it be smart to stay at this particular high-stakes party a moment too long.

 What one cannot afford to forget is that, at the latter stages of every bubble there's ever been, everyone believes prices have further to rise.
 Remember UK house prices in 2007?
 Remember internet stocks in 2000?
 That is why the bubble must pop - because eventually everyone's in and there's no 'greater fool' to buy at whatever ridiculous price has been reached.